The Complete Master Works

 The Complete Master Works is a two-DVD set by Tenacious D, documenting their gig at the Brixton Academy on November 3, 2002.
 The DVD also contains the band's TV series, a collection of short films, two documentaries on the band, music videos, and live TV appearances.
 The video was a major success, going 6× platinum in the US and 2× platinum in Australia in the Video Longform category.
 The disc's cover features band members Jack Black and Kyle Gass in Baroque era costume, replete with powdered wigs, a violin and harpsichord.

+This release was followed by two sequels, The Complete Master Works 2 (2008) and The Complete Master Works 3 (2025).

 Features

 Disc one: For Fans

 Jack Black and Kyle Gass, except where noted.